niekcandaele/Catalysm-CSGO-config/README.md

-# Catalysm-CSGO-config
+# Catalysm-CS-config

-Autoexec for Counter Strike Global Offensive (CSGO) including scripts and binds.
+Autoexec for Counter Strike Global Offensive (CS) including scripts and binds.

 **This includes my personal controls!
 Make sure to delete these lines or change them to yours because you will lose your current settings.**